 Contact Roguetrippers with your suggestions.

-After posting this article, I was made aware that these butter tarts are made by Carla’s Cookie Box, and not by San Agostino’s.
+After posting this article, I was made aware that these butter tarts are made by Carla’s Cookie Box, and just sold at San Agostino’s.

 San Agostino’s maple butter tarts are their house-made tarts, which are quite popular.
 They are the ones with the scalloped edges.